Parents Guide to Soccer Basics

 midfield, to start an attack.

 Equipment: Soccer is a simple sport.
-Little special equipment is needed.
-Shoes, shin guards (covered by
+Little special equipment is needed. soccer cleats (baseball cleats can not be used), shin guards (covered by

 socks), shorts and a shirt.
 For male players, use of an athletic supporter is also recommended.